researchart/rose6icse/submissions/available/junwenyang/INSTALL.md

-We provide a docker image that contains the script checkers in Vibranium and all the applications we use in the paper.
+We provide a docker image that contains the script checkers in our paper main#278 and all the applications we use in the paper.
 Below are steps to run it and reproduce the experiments on docker.

 ### Pull and run the docker image